isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-manage-output-presets.md

+---
+title: Manage Global and Folder Profile output presets
+description: Learn how to Manage Global and Folder Profile output presets
+---

 # Manage Global and Folder Profile output presets {#id22BLJ0D0V1U}

 The Global and Folder Profile presets are only available to folder-level administrative users.